SO18 - Harefield, Midanbury and Townhill Park

 Valuing residents’ voice in local regeneration

 After six years of demolition, half the residents being moved out of their homes, and very few new homes being built on the council-run Townhill Park development, SO18 set up Townhill Park Regeneration Forum.
 Residents and local organisations were able to bring concerns directly to Southampton City Council, and invited councillors to tour the estate to see the lack of progress.
-The council came to value the group for community consultation.
+The partnership played a key role in organising and sustaining the forum, ensuring it remained a consistent space for residents to share their experience and influence decision-making.
+Over time, the forum was recognised by the council as a key group to engage on regeneration issues and valued the group as a means for consulting the community.

 The Council come to us now for help about engagement!”